 If you are looking to transform your team to remote or hybrid, feel free to talk to one of our hybrid work transformation specialists.

 Project management tool: We mentioned Trello already but good alternatives are Asana, ClickUp, or Notion to get updates on the team’s work

 Time tracking tool: Toggl Track for analyzing the time a team takes to complete a specific task.

 To recap, teams want to work in a hybrid setup but with their teammates along.
 So, be strategic while coordinating the right schedule.

 Next?
 Carry out clear-cut communication – set up frequent synchronous video meetings, use prerecorded videos and messaging apps like Slack.

 That’s all you need to get started.
-But remember, managing your hybrid teams works well only when you take continuous feedback from your teammates and improve your processes.
+But remember, managing your virtual or hybrid teams works well only when you take continuous feedback from your teammates and improve your processes.